Video Game Producer – do you have what it takes to become a perfect Problem Solver?

 Only people who are also possessing the ability to be active listeners excel at being masters of communication.

 Great Producers listen to what the team says.
 Thanks to that, they can forsee upcoming challenges and work out the solution before the more critical issue or problem arises.

 How to start as a Video Game Producer?

 Typically, game producers start in QA as game testers to understand the process of making a game.
 Many game creators advance from lower-level roles or find work after obtaining expertise in lower-level ones.

 It’s not uncommon to see the transition between IT and gamedev, where Project Managers become proficient Game Producers.
 Someone with Project Manager’s know-how and the will to learn the game development process can easily change the environment and excel in the new position.

-- Check out our detailed guide on the specific roles in Video Game Production.
+Check out the specific roles in Video Game Production.
 Do you want to know the difference between Executive Game Producer and an Associate Producer?
-Click here:
+Click here

 Thanks to this guide, your knowledge about the Game Producer role will be broader.
 If you have any questions – our social media channels are open for your messages.